 Chambers & Conway (1992) stated that sustainable livelihood includes abilities or skills, assets (savings, resources claims, as well as access) and activities needed to live.
 A livelihood is considered sustainable if it is able to overcome and improve itself from anxiety and disasters, preserve or build up skills and resource, and administer sustainable livelihoods for the next generation.
-In addition, it also has a long-term and short-term contribution to other livelihoods at the regional and universal standing.
-Department for International Development (2005) stated that sustainable livelihoods aim to increase access to highquality education, IT, coaching, as well as good nutrition and health.
+In addition, it also has a long-term and short-term contribution to other livelihoods at the regional and universal Department for International Development (2005) stated that sustainable livelihoods aim to increase access to highquality education, IT, coaching, as well as good nutrition and health.
 Supportive and akin social surroundings, better management, and protected access to natural resources are also important.
 Finally, a better and safer path to basic facilities, infrastructure, and financial resources are considered as the objectives.

-United Nation Development Program or UNDP (2007) developed the principle of sustainable livelihoods where humans are the main focus of development (people-centered). they understood holistic Besides, also livelihoods, responded to the dynamics of livelihoods. optimized community and community potential.
-Finally, they aligned macro and micro policies and realized life The sustainability. sustainable livelihood framework illustrates the relationship between livelihood components in which its application becomes the perspective and guide in understanding and planning for sustainable livelihoods.
+United Nation Development Program or UNDP (2007) developed the principle of sustainable livelihoods where humans are the main focus of development (people-centered).
+Besides, they also understood holistic livelihoods, responded to the dynamics of community livelihoods, and optimized community potential.
+Finally, they aligned macro and micro policies and realized life sustainability.
+The sustainable livelihood framework illustrates the relationship between livelihood components in which its application becomes the perspective and guide in understanding and planning for sustainable livelihoods.